Nutrition for a Broad Spectrum of Acid-Base Related Disorders–Part 2

 Voices of Opposition

-Many health professionals value an alkaline diet.
+Many health professionals do not assign much value to an alkaline diet.
 First, they note a lack of research on the topic.
-Second, they claim that in a healthy person, the lungs and kidneys continuously work to ensure a properly regulated blood pH, regardless of dietary choices.
+Second, they claim that in a healthy person the lungs and kidneys continuously work to ensure a rightly regulated blood pH, no matter the dietary choices.

 Alkalosis—Or too Much Alkalinity?